About us: what do we do, and how can we help?

 Our advice is focused on people with the privilege to have options for how to spend their careers, and the security and ability to make helping the world one of their main goals.

-We especially focus on college students and graduates living in rich countries like the US or UK who want to take an analytical approach to doing good, in part because this is the audience we know best.
+We especially focus on people 18–45 living in English-speaking countries, especially the US or UK, who want to take an analytical approach to doing good, in part because this is the career landscape we know best.

 However, the core principles we cover, such as the advice in our career guide, our list of top skills to build, and our advice on career planning, apply to anyone who wants to make impact a priority.